GalaxyCrew2/PATI/README.md

 ## Content

-Below, we present the information contained in each folder in our repository.
+Below, we present the information contained in each directory in our repository.

 * `3D Model` here is where we have the 3D model of our self-driven vehicle, images, and other components.
   - `3D Model File` contains the file of the 3D model.